Museums & Galleries

 Parodos Diadochou Constantinou 1, Peania

 The building opened its doors in Psyrri in 2004 to house the Islamic art belonging to the personal collection of Antonis Benakis that he began assembling during his stay in Egypt and continued to build after he settled in Athens.

 The collection was enriched with many donations and today contains objects from India, the Middle East, Asia Minor, North Africa, and Spain.
 It is now one of the most important in the world because of its wide geographical and temporal scope.

 Agion Asomaton 22 & Dipilou 12, Athens

-This museum offers an engrossing cross-section vantage of modern Greek Art—paintings and sculptures—from the interwar period.
-The early 1830s building was designed by the Danish architect Christian Hansen, as one of the city’s first neoclassical buildings.
-Originally, it was the silk factory that gave the district of Metaxourgio its name (metaxi is Greek for ‘silk’).
+The 1830s building that was designed by the Danish architect Christian Hansen was originally a silk factory that gave the surrounding Metaxourgio district its name (metaxi is Greek for ‘silk’).

 Mylerou 32 & Leonidou, AthensTel: +30 210 323 1841